How to Extract AU BAS Data for

 |---|---|---|

-| G1 | Total sales (GST-inclusive, if using calculation sheet method) | Sum of all sales invoices and income receipts for the quarter |
+| G1 | Total sales — GST-inclusive if using the accounts method | Sum of all sales invoices and income receipts for the quarter |

-| G2 | Export sales (GST-free) | Value of exported goods/services (separated from G1) |
+| G2 | Export sales (GST-free) | Value of exported goods and services, separated from G1 |

-| G3 | Other GST-free supplies | Basic food, medical, education — if applicable |
+| G3 | Other GST-free supplies | Basic food, medical, education — if applicable to your business |

-| G11 | Non-capital purchases (GST-inclusive) | Day-to-day expenses: rent, inventory, stationery, software subscriptions |
+| G11 | Non-capital purchases (GST-inclusive) | Day-to-day expenses: rent, inventory, stationery, software subscriptions, contractor invoices |

-| 1A | GST on sales (payable to ATO) | G8 ÷ 11 — the GST you collected |
+| 1A | GST on sales (payable to ATO) | G8 ÷ 11 — the GST you collected on taxable sales |

-| 1B | GST on purchases (credit claimable) | G19 ÷ 11 — the GST you paid on business expenses |
+| 1B | GST on purchases (credit claimable) | G19 ÷ 11 — the GST you paid on business purchases, claimed back as a credit |

 Why the Quarterly BAS Sprint Hurts More Than It Should